navpil/gupai/docs/Readme.md

 Variations:
  - Gee Joon can fish each other
- - Gee Goon and all sixes can fish each other
+ - Gee Joon and all sixes can fish each other
  - 64 and 55 can fish each other
  - 66 and 11 can fish each other